When you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 A Time Travelling Drama

-Most nine-year-olds are up for a good adventure, making this sci-fi story a phenomenal choice.
-Friends Otto and Sheed prepare to kick back as school winds down for their summer, but things take a wild turn.
+If your nine-year-old craves adventure, this sci-fi story is a phenomenal choice.
+Friends Otto and Sheed are ready to kick back as school ends, but things take a wild turn.

-The two boys are thrust into a time-travel adventure when an eccentric man with a camera literally freezes time.
-Can they race to save their town before it’s too late?
-This story will keep your kids turning the pages.
+The boys are thrust into a time-travel mishap when an eccentric man with a camera literally freezes time.
+They have to race to save their town before it’s too late.
+It is fast-paced, funny, and perfect for kids who struggle to stay engaged with slower stories.

 Product Specs